handcock/WPROACM/README.md

 source("http://www.stat.ucla.edu/~handcock/WPROACM.R")`
 ```

 then `R` should install the app and close.
-There will then be an app call "WPROACM" in your "Documents" folder.
+There will then be an app called "WPROACM" in your "Documents" folder.
 If you double-click on that, it will run the calculator in the browser (no R/Rstudio involved).

 * Alternatively, you can install it on your local machine using the WPROACM R package.
 First install it for `R`:
 ```r